 Having defined our class, now we instantiate an object for the same.

-Next, we set our loss function and the optimiser.
-Here, we shall be using the cross entropy loss and for the optimiser, we shall be using the stochastic gradient descent algorithm with a learning rate of 0.001 as defined in the hyper parameter above.
+Next, we set our loss function and the optimizer.
+Here, we shall be using the cross-entropy loss and for the optimizer, we shall be using the stochastic gradient descent algorithm with a learning rate of 0.001 as defined in the hyperparameter above.